isomerpages/csc-knowledge/_ethos-issue-26/Encouraging Healthier Choices: Helping People Take Better Care of Themselves.md

 <div class="break">
-<p class="break1">"Personalisation does not automatically mean individualisation.
-People's decisions are often strongly shaped by their social context and group dynamics."</p>
+<p class="break1">Personalisation does not automatically mean individualisation.
+People's decisions are often strongly shaped by their social context and group dynamics.</p>
 </div>

+<p> As we approach a decade of applying behavioural insights in Singapore, behavioural tools become more critical than ever to help us make the right decisions in order to live healthier lives.
+But we should not limit ourselves to focusing on individual behaviours
+and mass campaigns: behavioural levers can help us redesign our health systems and environments, working closely with industry, regulators, GPs and communities whilst unlocking the potential of technology.
+And this should be done with an experimental, iterative and human-centred mindset.
+If we do this, we may better achieve the exciting ambitions set out in Healthier SG. </p>

 <div class="author">
-<h6>ABOUT THE AUTHOR</h6>
+<h6>ABOUT THE AUTHORS</h6>
 <p><b>Dr Rory Gallagher</b> is the Behavioural Insights Team’s (BIT) Managing Director across Australia and the Asia-Pacific, and has been with BIT since its inception in 2010.
 Based in Sydney since 2012, Rory led the establishment of the New South Wales Department of Premier and Cabinet’s Behavioural Insights Unit—the first Australian agency dedicated to applying BI to public policy—as well as the development of the inaugural Behavioural Exchange Conference (BX2014 Sydney).
 Rory holds a PhD in health and behaviour change from Cambridge University and has been a Visiting Fellow with Singapore’s Civil Service College since 2014.
 Before joining BIT, Rory worked in the UK Prime Minister’s Strategy Unit and the UK Department of Education.
 He is the co-author of Think Small: The Surprisingly Simple Ways to Reach Big Goals (2017).</p>